ayberkdikcinar/devops-soup/aws/networking+content-delivery/cheatsheet.md

 - It is a [DNS](https://www.cdnetworks.com/web-performance-blog/what-is-a-dns-server/) service.

 ### TTL (Time To Live) value

 - Value in seconds. it caches the data for the domain and wont ask for data from the domain server until the time expires.

 ### DNS Basic Record Types

-- A:
+- A: Address Record - Maps a domain name to an IPv4 address.
-- CNAME:
+- CNAME: Canonical Name Record - Creates an alias for a domain name, pointing to another domain's A or AAAA record.
-- SOA:
+- SOA: Start of Authority Record - Contains authoritative information about a DNS zone, including the primary name server and administrator contact information.
-- NS:
+- NS: Specifies the authoritative name servers for a domain, delegating DNS resolution to those servers.
-- Alias(Specific to the Route53):
+- Alias(Specific to the Route53): This is a record type unique to Amazon Route 53 called "Alias Record."
+It functions similarly to a CNAME but can be used for specific AWS resources like S3 buckets, CloudFront distributions, and Elastic Beanstalk environments.
+It allows you to map a domain or subdomain to these AWS resources.

 ## Amazon API Gateway